open-concord/headless/README.md

 ### notes
-hdls assumes that you're an experienced programmer (you're using a headless modified version for a distributed messaging protocal written in cpp lmao).
+hdls assumes that you're an experienced programmer (you're using a headless modified version for a distributed messaging protocol written in cpp lmao).
 Bad design utilizing hdls **can result in memory leaks**, check your code.

 ### usage
 **You should only be using the functions explicitly marked as exposed, use of the underlying functions may result in unintended behavior**